nVerhasselt/fairly-front/README.txt

 I'm trying to work on this project since a long time.

 I don't have much time because I am working in a restaurant until I find a company.

-It is very hard for me to chose a technology, and start a new project because there are many possibilities.

-I finally relied on my partner advice (he is a developer).

-I realize how hard it is to code after a month.

 I want to try working in mobile first.
 ___________________________________________________________________________________